User Guide

 # Importing and exporting data

 If you're a user of another proxy bot (e.g. Tupperbox), or you want to import a saved system backup, you can use the importing and exporting commands.
+Note, if you are on a mobile device, using the links is recommended - using the .json file from either bot may not work as Discord tends to break the file on download/upload.

 # Importing from Tupperbox